 - Wednesday, June 13, 7 p.m.: Yiddish Under the Stars

 - Saturday, June 16, 7 p.m.: Rhiannon Giddens / Son Little

 - Wednesday, June 20, 6 p.m.: Fête de la Musique: Vianney / Chassol / Joakim

 - Saturday, June 23, 6 p.m.: Mariza / Noiserv / Renato Diz

 - Sunday, June 24, 7 p.m.: Nicky Siano's Hallelujah Disco with the Harlem Gospel Choir and Melba Moore / The Illustrious Blacks

-- Monday, June 25, 6 p.m.: Rock Rubber 45s film premiere with live DJ sets from Rich Medina, Stretch Armstrong, Spinna & Bobbito Garcia, special performance by lyricist Pharoahe Monch, and appearance by Rosario Dawson
+- Monday, June 25, 6 p.m.: Rock Rubber 45s film premiere with live DJ sets from Rich Medina, Stretch Armstrong, Spinna & Bobbito Garcia, a special performance by lyricist Pharoahe Monch, and an appearance by Rosario Dawson

 - Saturday, June 30, 7 p.m.: 3 Sides of Damien Sneed: Classical, Jazz and Sanctified Soul with Brandie Sutton, Stefon Harris, and Keke Wyatt / Jazzmeia Horn

 - Sunday, July 1, 3 p.m.: Northern Beat: Broken Social Scene / Melissa Laveaux / The East Pointers

 - Saturday, July 7, 6 p.m.: Taiwanese Waves: Soft Lipa / Sheng Xiang Band / Elephant Gym